Sinaloa: Geography

-Sinaloa has a warm climate on the coast; moderately warm climate in the valleys and foothills; moderately cold in the lower mountains, and cold in the higher elevations.
-Its weather characteristics vary from subtropical and tropical, found on coastal plains, to cold in the nearby mountains.
+Sinaloa has a warm climate on the coast; a moderately warm climate in the valleys and foothills; a moderately cold climate in the lower mountains, and a cold climate in the higher elevations.
+Its weather characteristics range from subtropical and tropical on coastal plains to cold in the nearby mountains.
 Temperatures range from 22 °C to 43 °C with rain and thunderstorms during the rainy season (June to October) and dry conditions throughout most of the year.
 Its average annual precipitation is 790 millimetres.

-Numerous species of plants and animals are found within Sinaloa.
-Notable among the tree species is the elephant tree, Bursera microphylla.
+Numerous plant and animal species are found in Sinaloa.
+Notable among the tree species is the elephant tree (Bursera microphylla).
+Notable fauna include the black-throated magpie-jay (Calocitta colliei), the Mexican bobcat (Lynx rufus escuinapae), and the Mexican golden trout (Oncorhynchus chrysogaster).
+Reptiles such as the long-tailed rattlesnake (Crotalus stejnegeri) and the black-bellied slider (Trachemys nebulosa) inhabit the drier lowlands, while mammals like the mesquite mouse (Peromyscus merriami) are found across the state’s inlands.
+Protected natural areas include Marismas Nacionales–San Blas mangroves and Meseta de Cacaxtla.